apache/beam/website/www/site/content/en/documentation/programming-guide.md

 `ParDo` is useful for a variety of common data processing operations, including:

-* **Filtering a data set.** You can use `ParDo` to consider each element in a `PCollection` and either output that element to a new collection, or discard it.
+* **Filtering a data set.** You can use `ParDo` to consider each element in a `PCollection` and either output that element to a new collection or discard it.
 * **Formatting or type-converting each element in a data set.** If your input `PCollection` contains elements that are of a different type or format than